It’s day surgery and you can return to work 24 hours later.

 Keep the ears dry for one week after surgery.
 Then, you can choose whether to use ear plugs for bathing, showering or swimming.
 Ear plugs may not reduce the chance of infection, except in very young children or people more prone to infection.

-If ear discharge (pus or liquid running out of the ears) happens any time in the year after surgery, start antibiotic ear drops within 24 hours.
+Ear discharge (pus or liquid running out of the ears) is not normal.
+It means you have an infection and you need to start antibiotic ear drops within 24 hours.